Codeux-Software/Textual/README.md

 These bugs are not intentionally built into Textual to discourage building.
 They are a result of Apple's own APIs being dependent on the fact that Textual is code signed.

-As long as a self-signed certificate or an Apple Developer issued certificate is available with its name containing "Developer ID Application", then the only thing required to build Textual is to open it and build it using the "Standard Release" build scheme.
+As long as a self-signed certificate or an Apple Developer issued certificate is available with its name containing "Mac Developer", then the only thing required to build Textual is to open it and build it using the "Standard Release" build scheme.
 There are no other special instructions.

 99% of build errors are related to code signing so making sure there is some type of certificate available for signing will normally result in a successful build every time.